 - Food and nutrition-related business and industries, working in communications, consumer affairs, public relations, marketing, product development or consulting with chefs in restaurants and culinary schools.

-- Private practice, working under contract with health-care or food companies, or in their own business.
-RDNs may provide services to foodservice or restaurant managers, food vendors and distributors or athletes, nursing home residents or company employees.
+- Private practice, working under contract with healthcare or food companies, or in their own business.

 - Universities and medical centers, teaching physician’s assistants, nurses, dietetics students, dentists and others the sophisticated science of foods and nutrition.

 - Research areas in food and pharmaceutical companies, universities and hospitals directing or conducting experiments to answer critical nutrition questions and find alternative foods or nutrition recommendations for the public.

 I completed my Bachelor of Science in Nutrition & Dietetics through the University of Wisconsin-Stout in 2013, and then went on to do my dietetic internship through Mount Mary University in Milwaukee, WI.
 While I was there, I did my clinicals at Froedert Hospital, where I got to “rotate” through all of the different units, from intensive care to cardiology to gastrointestinal.
 I had the opportunity to work with RDs who were working in inpatient and outpatient settings in the hospital.
 During my internship, I also did a rotation at a school, a hunger relief program called the Milwaukee Hunger Task Force and a pediatric diabetes clinic.
 My internship was unique in that it was combined with a Master’s program.
 While I was there, I finished half of my Master’s degree, and then decided to take a break.
 I picked it back up with their online program a couple years later, and just recently finished it in December 2017.